 The Minnesota Pollution Control Agency (MPCA) developed biological indices to evaluate the health of the macroinvertebrate community in the Vermillion River.
-In 2021, biomonitoring was conducted at six sites in the watershed.
-Results were mixed, indicating a healthy macroinvertebrate community at some sites, while others indicate potential impairment due to low diversity and an abundance of pollution-tolerant species.
+In 2022, biomonitoring was conducted at seven sites in the watershed during drought conditions.
+Results were mixed, indicating a healthy macroinvertebrate community at only one site, while all other sites indicated potential impairment due to low diversity and an abundance of pollution-tolerant species.

 Habitat assessments were completed using the MPCA's Minnesota Stream Habitat Assessment protocol to further evaluate and understand the biological integrity of stream reaches.
-Of the sites monitored in 2021, three sites received a score of 'good' and three sites received a 'fair' scoring.
-The three sites with the highest scores (A08, A13, and 13-5) had good channel morphology (depth variability, water velocity, degree of meander) and fish cover.
-The two sites with the lowest scores (A06 and A07) had low land use scores as well as in the riparian area (vegetated area adjacent to the steam) and in-stream substrate.
-Historically low water levels may have influenced both the macroinvertebrate index of biological integrity (MIBI) and habitat scores at several of the monitoring sites.
+Of the sites monitored in 2022, six sites received a score of 'fair' and one site received a 'poor' scoring.
+The three sites with the highest scores (A03, A14, and 13-1) had good channel morphology (depth variability, water velocity, degree of meander), substrate, and extensive riparian area.
+The two sites with the lowest scores (A05 and 14-1) had low land use scores as well as in the riparian area (vegetated area adjacent to the steam) and fish cover.
+Again in 2022, historically low water levels may have influenced both the macroinvertebrate index of biological integrity (MIBI) and habitat scores at several of the monitoring sites.